 “Obviously, if you are able to process steps across individual alarms, it reduces the training time and also allows you to provide consistent service,” added Patel.
 “We have seen a reduction in the time it takes to manage alarms because the integrated components are pulled together in the same interface.
 With these disparate systems, we spent a lot of time training people to make sure they were managed correctly.”
 On average, Genzyme has reduced the amount of time it takes to train their security operators from 16 to 24 hours overall because the company only has to

 train on one system.

-The Future: According to Patel, what differentiates Immix from a traditional physical security information management (PSIM) system is that it provides end users with more than just a hodgepodge of converged data.
-Because of all of its moving parts, a PSIM platform is nearly impossible to implement to its full potential; however, Immix brings multiple areas of a security program together into one solution not only to provide information but to actually help the end user take action.
+The Future: According to Patel, what differentiates SureView from a traditional physical security information management (PSIM) system is that it provides end users with more than just a hodgepodge of converged data.
+Because of all of its moving parts, a PSIM platform is nearly impossible to implement to its full potential; however, SureView brings multiple areas of a security program together into one solution not only to provide information but to actually help the end user take action.

-According to Patel, Sanofi has already integrated security systems at all of its North American facilities into Immix and are they are currently looking to expand it to all of their international sites as well.
+According to Patel, Sanofi has already integrated security systems at all of its North American facilities into SureView and are they are currently looking to expand it to all of their international sites as well.